 Does substituting honey change the taste of the final dish?

 Honey has a distinct flavor profile that can give recipes a subtle floral and earthy taste.
-While this can enhance the overall flavor, it's important to consider whether the taste complements the other ingredients in the dish when you choose to substitute honey for sugar.
+Similarly, coconut sugar has a distinct flavor that can enhance the taste of your recipes.
+While this can enhance the overall flavor, it’s important to consider whether the taste complements the other ingredients in the dish when you choose to substitute honey for sugar.
 It may be necessary to adjust other flavors to ensure a harmonious balance.

 Does substituting honey change the texture of baked goods?

 Yes, it adds other liquids and promotes browning, which can result in softer baked goods.
+Brown rice syrup, being a liquid sweetener, can also affect the texture and may require adjustments in baking time and temperature.
 Adjustments in other ingredients, adding baking soda, or baking time and or temperature may be necessary for the desired texture.

 Is substituting honey for sugar better for you?

 While honey offers nutritional benefits, it is essential to remember that it still contains calories and should be enjoyed in moderation as part of a balanced diet.
+Cane sugar, being less processed, also retains some natural nutrients and can be a healthier alternative to refined sugar.
 That said, unlike sugar, which undergoes extensive processing, high-quality honey is minimally processed, preserving its natural goodness and nutrients.
 In contrast, high-fructose corn syrup is a highly processed sweetener linked to negative health implications, making honey a better natural alternative.

 What role does baking soda play in substituting honey for sugar?